CA4022/CSC1109-Data-Speed-and-Scale/docs/lab3/index.md

 QUESTION: By now you should be fully equipped to do this same operation on your Hadoop cluster without the need for a walkthrough.
 Can you figure it out?

-WARNING: if you run pig on mapreduce, you need to make sure the input file is on HDFS, e.g: using `hdfs://namenode:9870/<path_to_input_file>`
+WARNING: if you run pig on mapreduce, you need to make sure the input file is on HDFS.
+Once you connect to pig from your client node it will automatically treat the HDFS cluster filesystem as if it were your local filesystem.

 ### CSV Handling ###